aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotitem/_index.md

 ### isMissing() {#isMissing--}

+<b>@deprecated.</b> Please use the 'isMissing' property instead.
 Indicates whether the item is removed from the data source.

 ```javascript
 isMissing() : boolean;